The 10 Best Entry-level Jobs to Pursue

 - The good news is that every office needs an administrative assistant.
 The bad news is except for some big organizations, very few companies offer decent pay to a fresher graduate for such posts.
 Unless you have a strong drive to learn and gather knowledge, the pay scales may seem like peanuts to you.

-- Invariably, it is a full-time position that requires you to work in office set-up in regular business hours.
+- Invariably, it is a full-time position that requires you to work in office set-up during regular business hours.